Palace of the Republic, Berlin: Construction

-The Palast was designed in a modernist style by Heinz Graffunder and the Building Academy of the German Democratic Republic (Bauakademie der DDR), with distinctive bronze-mirrored windows as a defining architectural feature.
+Considered a sister building to the Kulturpalast, the Palace of the Republic was designed by Heinz Graffunder with a facade of brown mirror-glass.
+The anti-elitist palace for the people housed theatres, art galleries, and cafes.
+The Communist elite was reduced to staging great celebrations and banquets at the Palace of the Republic.
+The Building Academy of the GDR (Bauakademie der DDR) approved of the design.
 It consisted of two massive outer blocks and a middle piece inserted between them, which together gave the building the shape of a cuboid with a length of 180 m, a width of 85 m, and a height of 32 m which was based on that of the neighbouring buildings.
-The new building took up the eastern half of the plot while the western half was intended as a military parade ground, though tremors from the heavy vehicles were found to endanger the glass facade on the unstable grounds of Museum Island.
+The new building took up the eastern half of the plot while the western half was intended as a military parade ground, though tremors from the heavy vehicles were found to endanger the glass façade on the unstable grounds of Museum Island.
 Instead, the western half was used mainly as a parking lot and military parades were moved to Karl-Marx-Allee.

-In addition to housing the Volkskammer, the Palast was intended as a multiple-use structure influenced by the concepts of Palaces of Culture and People's Houses popular with socialist movements.
-Such cultural buildings were common not only in the Eastern Bloc, but also find examples in Belgium, France (Center Georges Pompidou), the Netherlands and Sweden (House of Culture in Stockholm) Buildings led.
+In addition to housing the Volkskammer, the palace was intended as a multiple-use structure influenced by the concepts of Palaces of Culture and People's Houses popular with socialist movements.
+Such cultural buildings were common not only in the Eastern Bloc, but examples can also be found in Belgium, France (Centre Georges Pompidou), the Netherlands and Sweden (House of Culture in Stockholm).
 In the young Soviet Union in particular, cultural centers became symbols of the new state power.
-The Palast contained a large bowling alley at the lower level, from which the canal-side terrace along the River Spree could be accessed, and featured Brunswick lane equipment and a bar.
-The part of the Palace open to the public featured numerous cameras for the surveillance of staff and visitors by Stasi officials.
+The palace contained a large bowling alley at the lower level, from which the canal-side terrace along the River Spree could be accessed, and featured Brunswick lane equipment and a bar.
+The part of the palace open to the public featured numerous cameras for the surveillance of staff and visitors by Stasi officials.
 It was the first building in the GDR to feature a self-supporting steel skeleton and contained 5,000 tons of asbestos used for fire protection.

 Seat of the Volkskammer

-The Palast was officially opened on 23 April 1976 and its facilities were opened to the public two days later.
+The palace was officially opened on 23 April 1976 and its facilities were opened to the public two days later.